 The only thing that’s missing on the S6 is the IP67 water resistant certification.
 This was a feature of the Samsung S5 which I loved, but it didn’t make it on to its successor.
 However, it seems Samsung has taken note, and brought the feature back for the latest handset, the Samsung Galaxy S7.
 I’ve yet to get my hands on one of these, but as soon as I do you’ll be the first to know about it, I’m sure.

-So now you know what I take my pictures on, what you really want to know is how I make the cloudy skies look so dramatic and the beachy sunsets look so lush… Well check out this post on my 5 best photo editing apps, and get snapping.
+So now you know what I take my pictures on, what you really want to know is how I make the cloudy skies look so dramatic and the beachy sunsets look so vibrant… Well check out this post on my 5 best photo editing apps, and get snapping.